- Who we are?

 - To process and complete customer transactions, including returns.

-- To notify you about changes to our goods or services;
+- To notify you about changes or updates to our goods or services.

-- To evaluate how our goods and services meet your needs, and to have a better understanding of how where we can make improvements through market research and feedback;
+- To evaluate how our goods and services meet your needs, and to have a better understanding of how and where we can make improvements through market research and feedback.

-- To prevent, detect and investigate claims and crime, such as fraud, theft, criminal damage etc
+- Using Images and AI to prevent, detect and investigate claims and crime, such as fraud, theft, criminal damage etc

 - Use your online browsing behaviour and purchases to help us better understand you, meet your needs as a customer and to provide you with marketing communications which are relevant to your interests. (please refer to the cookies policy)